meganl1008/What-is-the-Weather-Like/README.md

 <b> Create a heat map that displays the humidity for every city from part 1 of the homework </b> <br />
 <img src = "results/global_heat_map.png" width = "80%">

-2. Narrow down the DataFrame to find your ideal weather condition <br />
+2. Narrow down the DataFrame to find your ideal weather condition to the following (all 3 conditions must be satisfied) <br />
-For example: <br />
 - Max temperature lower than 80 degrees but higher than 70
 - Wind speed less than 10 mph
 - Zero cloudiness <br />
-** Drop any rows that don’t contain all three conditions.
-You want to be sure the weather is ideal <br />

-Then use Google Places API to find the first hotel for each city located within 5000 meters of your coordinates <br />
+3. Use Google Places API to find the first hotel for each city located within 5000 meters of your coordinates <br />

-Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country <br />
+4. Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country <br />